CJackson21/adventure-generator/README.md

 ### 🚧 Core Features (In Progress)

+- [ ] **Populate DB with POIs based on user location (cache-aware)**
+       - Check if POIs for the current region already exist in Supabase
+       - Only call external API if location is new or data is stale
+       - Store fetched POIs in DB for reuse
 - [ ] **Add loading and error states** for smoother UX
 - [ ] **Display distance** from user to each adventure
 - [ ] **Create “Add Adventure” form** with GPS autofill